Skip to Main Content

 Conclusion

 A new ransomware on the scene, Surtr could be one to keep an eye on as it mentions REvil’s name in its operations.
 As more information unfolds, Arete could assess the future of Surtr ransomware.
-Arete has countermeasures coverage to detect Surtr payloads and artifacts via Arsinal Threat Management and Threat-ID.
+Arete has countermeasures coverage to detect Surtr payloads and artifacts via Arsenal Threat Management and Threat-ID.

 Countermeasure

-Yara rule:
+Yara rule: rule Surtr_ransomware_executable

 {